 How to safely dispose of household pharmaceutical waste

-Find out how, where and why to dispose of pharmaceutical waste properly in Wisconsin, and if you intend to collect household drug waste, do so responsibly.
-Do not flush drugs down the toilet.
-Follow the recommendations listed in the "Disposal options" tab below.
+Find out how, where and why to dispose of pharmaceutical waste properly in Wisconsin.
+Do not flush drugs down the toilet or a drain.
+Follow the recommendations below.

-The DNR recommends that household pharmaceuticals be managed as follows.
+The DNR recommends that household pharmaceuticals, including pet medications, be managed as follows.

-- Buy only as much as can reasonably be used before the expiration date.
+- Buy only as much medication as you can reasonably use before its expiration date.

 - When your doctor prescribes a new medication, ask the doctor to prescribe only enough to see if the medication will work for you and in the lowest dose advisable.
-That way, if the medication doesn't suit you, less goes to waste.
-Do the same for your pet's medications.
+That way, if the medication doesn't suit you, less would go to waste.

 - Reconsider the use of products that claim to be antimicrobial or antibacterial.
 Plain soap and water is as effective as antibacterial soaps.
 The Centers for Disease Control recommends plain soap in its hand washing procedure.